hyosung11/Launch-School/journal.md

 10:49 Took a break and did Nerf Wars with SungOh and drawing with Omi.
 I enjoyed playing with my kids.
 Ready to start Quiz 1.

 12:20 Okay, take a deep breath.
 I got 6/9 on the first quiz.
 Made some careless mistakes thinking I was sure of the answer.
 Understand the questions!

+13:38 After making fried rice with Omi and eating it together.
+I still need to sit sometimes.